saikothaofficial/CHECK-YOUR-ATTENDANCE-IN-VTOP-USING-PYTHON/README.md

    ![image](https://user-images.githubusercontent.com/64541222/94988236-58003880-0589-11eb-8b5b-abf08a5626af.png)

-    As soon as you press enter the chrome browser will open and the entire process will be automated except the CAPTCHA
+    As soon as you press enter the chrome browser will open up and the entire process will be automated except the CAPTCHA

     you need to enter the CAPTCHA manually in the cmd as shown below